suttna/botbuilder-slack/README.md

 ## Configuration

 In order to use all the connector features you will need to configure Slack's OAuth, Slack's Event Subscriptions, Slack's Interactive messages and Slack's commands.
-Configure only the options that your bot is going to use
+Configure only the options that your bot is going to use.

 ### OAuth